Gun law in New Zealand: 2019–2022

 On 10 April 2019, the Government passed the Arms (Prohibited Firearms, Magazines, and Parts) Amendment Act 2019, banning semi-automatic firearms, magazines, and parts.
 The Arms Amendment Bill was supported by all parties except the opposition ACT Party's sole MP David Seymour.
 In addition, the government announced an amnesty and buy-back scheme for prohibited firearms and components, which was later extended to 20 December 2019.
-As part of the buy-back program, the New Zealand Police organized a series of nationwide local collection events for gun owners to hand in prohibited firearms.
+As part of the buy-back program, the New Zealand Police organised a series of nationwide local collection events for gun owners to hand in prohibited firearms.
 By 22 July, over 2,000 guns had been handed in at buyback events in Auckland and Wellington over the past weekend.

 On 22 July 2019, Prime Minister Ardern announced a second series of gun reforms including creating a national firearms register, tighter restrictions on who can obtain a firearms licence, and a ban on overseas visitors buying guns in New Zealand while still allowing them to bring personal firearms into the country.
 The New Zealand Police's union, the Police Association, has supported the establishment of a national gun register and welcomed the government's proposed reforms.
 Police Minister Stuart Nash announced that the Government would be drafting a new bill to codify these proposed reforms, which would be in August with a three-month select committee process to follow.
 In late August, a draft version of the Government's proposed new gun laws was leaked to the opposition National Party.
 National gun spokesperson Brett Hudson claimed that new legislation could lead to doctors "dobbing" in patients.
 On 13 September 2019, Prime Minister Ardern and Police Minister Nash formally announced that the Arms Legislation Bill would be introduced in late September.
 The bill would create a firearms register in order to stop the flow of guns to criminal groups.
 It attracted criticism from the National Party and gun lobby groups, who claimed it would punish lawful firearm owners and gun clubs instead of criminals.
 According to Al Jazeera and Reuters, more than 19,100 firearms and 70,800 gun accessories have been surrendered to the gun amnesty as of mid September 2019.
 According to the Small Arms Survey, New Zealand has the 17th highest rate of civilian gun ownership with 1.5 million firearms distributed over a population of under 5 million.
 The bill was approved on 18 June 2020 and commenced on 25 June.